 New types of foams

-The heart of this type of shoes is their advanced foam, usually composed of Polyether Block Amide (PEBA), known commercially as Pebax.
-This material is used in foams such as Nike ZoomX, Saucony Pwrrun PB, Puma Nitrofoam, New Balance Fuelcell and Asics FF Blast Turbo.
+The heart of this type of shoes is its advanced foam, usually composed of Polyether Block Amide (PEBA), known commercially as Pebax.
+This material is used in foams such as Nike's ZoomX; Saucony's Pwrrun PB; PUMA's Nitrofoam; New Balance's Fuelcell; and ASICS' FF Blast Turbo.
 We are already finding these types of foams (at different densities) in both racing shoes and everyday training shoes.
-And of course they are appearing in "illegal" shoes as one of their selling points.
+And of course they are appearing in "illegal" shoes as one of their strong points.

 Geometry

 Another key to the design of these shoes lies in the geometry of each model.
 In that curved profile, which in our world is known as 'rocker'.
 This curvature, similar to a rocker or rocking chair, extends from the heel to the toe.
-It is very characteristic to see in shoes with a more accentuated rocker the considerable height from the toe of the shoe to the ground.
-The rocker geometry is fundamental in the manufacturing of this type of shoes with such a thick sole, as it allows for a smoother transition during the stride cycle, avoiding above all stiffness in the forefoot.
+In shoes with a more accentuated rocker it is very characteristic to see the considerable height from the toe of the shoe to the ground.
+The rocker geometry is fundamental in the manufacture of this type of shoes with such a thick sole, as it allows for a smoother transition during the stride cycle, avoiding above all stiffness in the forefoot.

 Carbon plate

 It's true that not all super shoes have a plate in the midsole, but it's a trend we're seeing more and more of on the market.
-A plate, whether TPU, EVA, PEBA, carbon fiber or fiberglass, adds rigidity to the midsole and mainly provides additional stability and support.
+A plate, whether TPU, EVA, PEBA, carbon fiber, fiberglass, adds rigidity to the midsole and mainly provides additional stability and support.
 Consider that in a midsole with profiles above 40 mm, it is necessary to stabilize the foot strike cycle.
-This can be done by playing with foam densities, but it is often more efficient to incorporate a semi-rigid plate.
+This can be done by tweaking foam densities, but it is often more efficient to incorporate a semi-rigid plate.
 In addition, it can increase the feeling of momentum, but its main function is to stabilize the shoe.
-For example, the Adidas Adizero Prime X 2 Strung has up to two carbon-infused rigid plates due to its high heel height.
+For example, the adidas Adizero Prime X 2 Strung carries up to two carbon-infused rigid plates due to its high heel height.

 Scientific Evidence: How much does a super shoe really improve performance?